Events

 When sending JSON payloads via the API, the payload must be a JSON-encoded string, not a raw object.
 This ensures Hook0 forwards it exactly as provided.

-Routing with Labels
+Routing with labels

 Every event must include at least one label.
 Labels are key-value pairs that Hook0 uses to match events with subscriptions: